Last Updated July, 2021

 WHERE TO STAY IN MADISON

 Oh, there are quite a few options to choose from!
-If you are like us and love staying in historic homes, take a look at the Madison Mulberry house.
+If you are like us and love staying in historic homes, take a look at the Historic Loft.

 Weekend Getaways Near Louisville, KY